extropyCoder/test_pod/tutorial/docs/pages/connect.md

 ```

-### providers

-Running `web3.providers` will return the following provider.
+## Remote WebSocket

-* WebsocketProvider: The Websocket provider is the standard for usage in legacy browsers.
+The `WebsocketProvider` is the standard for usage in legacy browsers.
 For instance, if you wish to connect to an Infura node.

 ```
 new Web3.providers.WebsocketProvider('wss://mainnet.infura.io/ws/v3/YOUR-PROJECT-ID')
 ```

+## Local IPC Socket

-* IpcProvider: The IPC provider is used node.js dapps when running a local node, like the **geth client**.
+The `IPCProvider` is used node.js dapps when running a local node, like the **geth client**.
 It gives the most secure connection

 ```